 Select which category of cards it is that you wish to begin with.
 Where you begin is completely up to you.

-Some people like to start with the easiest group first which is generally co-workers and associates as these cards do not require a large amount of writing within them.
-As such they tend to be moved through quite quickly.
+Some people like to start with the easiest group to complete.
+This is generally co-workers and associates as these cards do not require a large amount of writing within them as such they tend to be moved through quite quickly.

 Other people like to do the largest task first which would be the cards going out to family and close friends.
 I like to leave this group to the last as I can then do it in sections if I run short of time.